Becavalier/tiny-http-echo-server/README.md

-# mini-http-echo-server
+# tiny-http-echo-server
-A mini HTTP Echo Server, just for education purpose.
+A simple HTTP Echo Server, just for educational purposes.

+If you send the HTTP request with a query param named "num" and an integer value N, then the server will respond to you with the Nth value in the standard Fibonacci sequence.

 ### Compilation
 ```